nightowl286/n24/survey.md

 - If the file size is under 10MB, you can send it to me directly through [Discord](https://discord.com/), my username is listed at the top of the survey. *(If you do decide to share your data through Discord then please provide your Discord username as the answer to the question below).*

-- If the file is is under 25MB, you can send it to me through an email, my email is listed at the top of the survey. *(If you do decide to share your data through email, then please provide your email address as the answer to the question below).*
+- If the file is is under 25MB, you can email it to me at [nightowl286@protonmail.com](mailto:nightowl286@protonmail.com). *(If you do decide to share your data through email, then please provide your email address as the answer to the question below so that I can link your survey answers with your sleep data).*

 ---

-38. Link  to your sleep data *(or your email/Discord username if that's how you want to share your data)*, please include at least a few months (or years if possible). *This can (and should) be in the raw format that is exported from your sleep tracking device.*
+38. Link  to your sleep data *(or your email/Discord username if that's how you want to share your data)*, please include at least a few months (or years if possible). *This can (and should) be in the raw format that is exported from your sleep tracking device as that will be the easier for me to work with **(but be careful about any left over personal data that you may not want to share)**.*

 	> **Answer here**

-39. What format is your sleep data in?
+39. What format is your sleep data in? *(Samsung/Apple/Oura/Fitbit/etc.)*

 	> **Answer here**